 The Stocklending Agent, whilst an associate of the Depositary, may be remunerated from Scheme Property for these services separate from and in addition to the Depositary's remuneration.

 At present, none of the Funds carry out stock lending.

 5.8 The Auditors

-The auditors of the Company are PricewaterhouseCoopers LLP, whose address is PWC Level 4, Atria One, 144 Morrison Street, Edinburgh EH3 8EX.
+The auditors of the Company are PWC Level 4, Atria One, 144 Morrison Street, Edinburgh EH3 8EX.